 import pyquil print(pyquil.__version__)

 If the problem still isn’t clear, then we can help!
 Please file an issue on the GitHub repo if it’s an issue with pyQuil itself, or contact us at our support page for problems with QCS.
+If applicable, be sure to include the diagnostics report and debug logs from above as they will help us better diagnose the problem.

 Thanks for using pyQuil!